Bino26/PW-NODE-EXPRESS/Auth_with_Express/README.md

 ## Tech Stack

 **Client:** React JS, Tailwind CSS

 **Server:** Node, Express , MongoDB .

 ## API Endpoints

-`/signup` : Create a new user account by providing the required information (name, email, password).
+`/signup` : Create a new user account by providing the required information (name, email, password)

-`/signin` : Authenticate a user by providing the username and password.
+`/signin` : Authenticate a user by providing the username and password

-`/user` : Get Information about user .
+`/user` : Get Information about user

-`/logout` : Logout the currently authenticated user.
+`/logout` : Logout the currently authenticated user

 ## Key Features: